AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 +++Can I change the themes for the application?
 How?

-Yes, you can change the themes and branding of Captivate Prime application as per the requirements of your organization.
+Yes, you can change the themes and branding of Learning Manager application as per the requirements of your organization.
 A set of five representative images is provided to preview your color theme changes before applying them to your application.
 Browse through these images by clicking < and > symbols on left and right side of the images respectively to preview.

-Click **Branding **on the left pane to update your organization name, change the subdomain, log styles and themes.
-Click **Edit **adjacent to each of these topics to modify the content.
+Click **Branding** on the left pane to update your organization name, change the subdomain, log styles and themes.
+Click **Edit** adjacent to each of these topics to modify the content.

 Refer to  [Color themes and branding Help](https://helpx.adobe.com/content/help/en/captivate-prime/administrators/feature-summary/themes.html) for more information.